nirajvnec/testLTC/README.md

+function isHierarchyData(data: any): boolean {
+    // Check if data is an array and has at least two elements if (Array.isArray(data) && data.length > 1) {
+        try {
+            // Try parsing the second element as JSON const obj = JSON.parse(data[1]);
+            // Check if the parsed object has a 'nodes' property that is an array return 'nodes' in obj && Array.isArray(obj.nodes);
+        } catch (error) {
+            // If parsing fails or the nodes check fails, log the error and return false console.error("Parsing failed or the 'nodes' property is not valid:", error);
+            return false;
+        }
+    }
+    return false; // If data is not an array or doesn't have at least two elements }

 function isHierarchyData(data: any): data is HierarchyData[] {
     // Check if data is an array and the first element has a 'nodes' array return Array.isArray(data) && data.length > 0 &&